legacy-orchid/Website/content/docs/settings.md

 Settings - a repository of "key-value" is the simplest data storage, Use the key to access the value.
-Such storage is used to store settings, creation of specialized file systems, as caches for objects as well as systems, designed with an eye on scalability.
+Such storage is used to store settings, the creation of specialized file systems, as caches for objects as well as systems, designed with an eye on scalability.
 Within Orchid configuration implemented using a model which uses mutation.
 ### Using :

-Noticed that you can not just put a simple variable types, but also in storage arrays.
+Noticed that you can not just put a simple variable type, but also in storage arrays.
-The storage array will be converted to JSON, and in the preparation of its value happens decoding.
+The storage array will be converted to JSON, and in the preparation of its value happens to decode.

 To add a new value to the repository you want to use